EngineeringSoftware/inlinetest/INSTALL.md

 3. During the installation in the previous step, we actually already run the tests for the I-Test framework in Java.
-You can also run these tests again to double check if the installation is
+You can also run these tests again to double-check if the installation is
    successful: `sdk use java 8.0.302-open; sdk use maven 3.8.3; mvn test`